ZxBing0066/micro-mod/docs/_coverpage.md

 ![logo](_media/logo.svg)

-# MOD

-> A simple, easy to use web module loader for any type of module.
+> A simple, easy to use web module loader for any type of modules.

 -   Simple and lightweight
--   No statically built html files
--   Multiple themes
+-   Non-invasive for your project
+-   Use like es module

 [GitHub](https://github.com/rapiop/mod)
 [NPM](https://www.npmjs.com/package/@rapiop/mod)